Donders-Institute/meg_headcast/README.md

 the model and the dewar to fill the gap, thereby creating the "negative" head cast.

-The `prepare_xxx.m` files are only included for reference, these were used to create the `.mat` files that are included here.
+The `prepare_xxx.m` files are only included for reference, these were used to create the `.mat` models that are included here.